osuosl/timesync-node/docs/source/design/draft_errors.rst

 Errors
 ======
-Revised proposal for error types and levels from the Timesync API.
+Error types and levels from the Timesync API.

 Errors will consist of an error number which matches the HTTP status code to be returned, an error name, and a further informational text.
 The existence of the 'error'